bendda/mitopy/docs/source/workflow.rst

 Additionally the variants are annotated as heteroplasmic (0/1 genotype) or homoplasmic (1/1 genotype) based on specified treshold.

 The annotations are exported to human-readable CSV format.
-See TODO for description of individual fields.
+See Outputs section for description of individual annotation fields.

 Visualization